pkic/pqccm/_index.md

 ## Contribute

 This list is a collaborative effort.
+To contribute please:
-To contribute please raise an issue or a PR on the [GitHub Repository](https://github.com/pkic/pqccm).
+* Create an issue on [GitHub](https://github.com/pkic/pqccm).
+* Create a pull request on [GitHub](https://github.com/pkic/pqccm).
+* Participate in PKIC and the PQC working group and send an email to the list.

 ## Legend